tangshuang/chatglmjs/README.md

 python3 chatglm_cpp/convert.py -i THUDM/chatglm-6b -t q4_0 -o chatglm3-6b.q4_0.apple-macbook-m2pro.bin
 ```

-Then you will get a `chatglm3-6b.q4_0.apple-macbook-m2pro.bin` file, use this file as converted LLM model file and pass its file path to `modelpath` option.
+Then you will get a `chatglm3-6b.q4_0.apple-macbook-m2pro.bin` file, use this file as converted LLM model file and pass its file path to `model_path` option.

 chatglm.cpp supports the models `ChatGLM2-6B` `ChatGLM3-6B` `Baichuan-13B-Chat` `Baichuan2-7B-Chat` `Baichuan2-13B-Chat` `InternLM-Chat-7B` `InternaL-Chat-20B` and so on models.
 You can read its document to find out which models supported.